Writers & Journalists

 see also: Musician, Producer

-Sam writes
+Sam writes New Favorite Album

 “New Favorite Album helps music lovers refine their taste with quick reviews from a Gen-Z lens.
 Every week, you'll receive 2 or more ALBUM REVIEWS with a score out of 10.
 Every Thursday, you'll receive a NEWSLETTER sharing ALL my favorites releases within the past week + my most anticipated music for the next week.
 This page is designed to save you hours of time stuck replaying the same songs, while building a never-ending library of modern music history.”